ACF Bulletin No. 38 - October 10, 1999

 cheating can not occur.

-(c) If a Chess Association is successful and has a lot of members, it
+(c) If a Chess Association is successful and has a lot of

 is rewarded by paying less per head to the ACF, if the Chess Associations